julien-lafont/protoless/docs/src/main/tut/field.md

 how the numeric field has been encoded in order to decode it with the right algorithm.

-protoless uses [tagged type](http://www.vlachjosef.com/tagged-types-introduction/) to carry this information on your model, and provides [helpers](/protoless/api/io/protoless/tag/index.html) to tag your data.
+protoless uses [tagged type](http://www.vlachjosef.com/tagged-types-introduction/) to carry this information by your model, and provides [helpers](/protoless/api/io/protoless/tag/index.html) to tag your data.

 ```tut:silent
 import io.protoless._, io.protoless.generic.auto._, io.protoless.tag._